 Helping restructuring and insolvency professionals stay up-to-date with legal and market developments, and work faster and smarter.

-This week's edition of Restructuring & Insolvency weekly highlights includes: a discussion on the powers of provisional liquidators (Aerovías Del...
+This week's edition of Restructuring & Insolvency weekly highlights includes: the Insolvency (England and Wales) (Amendment) Rules 2026 were laid and...

 Role, powers, functions and duties of a liquidatorThe role and function of a liquidatorA liquidator is the officer appointed when a company goes into...